|Bingling Temple, Lanzhou |

 After the founding of People's Republic of China, the State Council designated the site as a key cultural relic, and placed it under state protection.

 Tips: From Lanzhou to Yongjing County, you can go there by expressway (around one hour).
-Then you can get to Bingling Thousand Buddha Caves by yacht (the only way to go there and back).
+Then you can get to Bingling Temple by yacht (the only way to go there and back).